TurboGears/tg2docs/docs/main/BasicMoves.rst

     <xi:include href="master.html" />

-Ideally, this would be a great spot to link to further information about genshi and more about what is included in the "default" master template...
+.. todo:: Ideally, this would be a great spot to link to further information
+    about genshi and more about what is included in the "default" master template...

 What was covered